 Please discuss options with your health care provider.
 For Influenza, the CDC recommends that everyone 6 months & older should receive a yearly seasonal flu vaccine.
 Learn more about influenza.

-For Covid-19, the CDC recommends the 2024-2025 updated COVID-19 vaccines to protect against serious illness from COVID-19.
-Everyone aged 5 years and older should get 1 dose of an updated COVID-19 vaccine to protect against serious illness from COVID-19.
+For Covid 19, the CDC recommends the 2024 and 2025 updated COVID 19 vaccines to protect against serious illness from COVID 19.
+Everyone aged 5 years and older should get 1 dose of an updated COVID 19 vaccine.
 Learn more about COVID-19 vaccines.

 RSV